wendybovill/Resonate/README.md

 2. Bar-chart showing statistics

-3. Tips on how to manage anxiety, and tools including the Resonate App being promoted
+3. Tips on how to manage anxiety, and tools including the Resonate App being promoted and with a QR code to download

 4. Sign-posting to help sites and phone lines to help manage anxiety